hyosung11/Launch-School/Courses/journal.md

 ## 20211103 수요일

 09:59 Reviewed the feedback on my revisions of the written assessment and got a final marks of B+ on technical and A on non-technical.
 Now I'm taking notes on the Interview Assessment.
 Yes!

+15:25 Drilling the problem that I got from Antonina for the JS109 Study Session.